gatling/jsonpath/README.rst

 JSONPath
 ########

-This is an implementation of [JSONPath] in Scala.
-The library intendends to follow the semantics describted by Stefan Goessner on his blog.
+This is an implementation of [JSONPath]_ in Scala.
+The library follows the semantics describted by Stefan Goessner on his blog.
+Due to the lack of

-a

-[JSONPath]: http://goessner.net/articles/JsonPath "JSONPath - XPath for JSON"
+..
+[JSONPath] JSONPath - XPath for JSON, http://goessner.net/articles/JsonPath